Royal Netherlands Army: Armor

 The army's main battle tank is the Leopard 2A6.
 These MBTs have been leased from the German army.
 The Swedish-made CV90 (designated as CV9035NL) is the infantry fighting vehicle of the army, supported on the battlefield by Boxer MRAV armoured fighting vehicles.
 Reconnaissance units use the light armoured Fennek reconnaissance vehicle.

-In early September 2024 the new Dutch government announced that it would buy at least 46 (excl.
-6 options) of the new Leopard 2A8 MBTs for a full Tank Battalion.
-These tanks would operate alongside the leased Leopard 2A6 MBTs from Germany.
-The last government also wanted to buy new tanks, but their defense budget didn't allow it, but now with the new government the defense budget was risen to at least 2% of GDP.
+In early September 2024, the Dutch government announced plans to procure at least 46 Leopard 2A8 main battle tanks, (excl.
+6 options) to form a full tank battalion.
+These tanks are intended to operate alongside the Leopard 2A6 main battle tanks currently leased from Germany.
+The previous government had expressed interest in acquiring new tanks but was constrained by budgetary limitations.
+Under the new government, the defence budget has been increased to at least 2% of GDP.

 PzH 2000NL of the 41st Artillery Battalion in Lithuania.

 Artillery and air defence

-The Fire Support Command currently operates two artillery systems: three batteries equipped with Pantserhouwitser 2000NL self-propelled howitzers and one battery equipped with 120mm Rayé Tracté heavy mortars.
+The Fire Support Com (nd l.
+6 perates)ery systems: three batteries equipped with Pantserhouwitser 2000NL self-propelled howitzers and one battery equipped with 120mm Rayé Tracté heavy mortars.
 Air defence is provided by the modernised MIM-104 Patriot long-range air defence system operated by the Joint Ground-based Air Defence Command.
 Both the PAC-2 surface-to-air missile and PAC-3 anti-ballistic missile are in use.
 In addition, army personnel operate NASAMS 2 medium-range surface-to-air missiles, Fennek Stinger Weapon Platforms, and Hensoldt TRML-3D radar systems.
 These systems are operated combinedly in the Army Ground Based Air Defence System (AGBADS).